PG-MDP: Profile-Guided Memory Dependence Prediction for Area-Constrained Cores: Conclusion

 \section{Conclusion}

 This paper proposed profile-guided memory dependence prediction (PG-MDP), a profile-guided co-design to label load instructions via their opcode and prevent them from making MDP queries.
-This was shown to reduce the predictor working set and allow a small XS Store Set predictor to match the performance of a large predictor at no area or instruction bandwidth cost.
-We showed PG-MDP effectively reduces false memory dependencies and delivers a geomean IPC gain of 1.47\% in a simulated area-constrained core, which falls within 0.5\% of a 16x larger predictor.
-We further showed that this technique does not introduce regressions as processor size scales, and can potentially offset the increased energy usage of modern MDP algorithms like PHAST in these processors.
+This was shown to reduce the predictor working set and reduce false dependencies by 84\%, yielding a 4.6\% IPC gain on an area-constrained core, achieving performance within 1.2\% of using 8x more predictor entries.
+These results point to a promising new direction for improving IPC on area-constrained, efficiency-focused cores; by attacking predictor working set size in software, the penalties of small capacity hardware structures can be almost entirely mitigated while staying within the strict design constraints of these cores.